uhvardhan/uhvardhan.github.io/_posts/2021-11-09-pandemic-growth.markdown

 categories: research
 author: "Harshvardhan Uppaluru"
 authors: "<strong>Harshvardhan Uppaluru, Hamid Emadi, and  Hossein Rastgoftar</strong>"
-venue: "Submitted to ACC 2022"
+venue: "Arxiv preprint"
 arxiv: https://arxiv.org/pdf/2110.11903.pdf
 # video:
 # slides:
 # code:
 ---
 A physics-based approach based on temporal and spatial conservation laws to model and learn the evolution of COVID-19 in United States.
 We were able to achieve less than 1% relative estimation error with our model.